rh-aiservices-bu/multi-turn-benchmarking/README.md

 # Multi-Turn Conversation Benchmark Tool

 A Python-based benchmarking tool for testing LLM inference performance with realistic multi-turn conversations.
-Designed to evaluate prefix caching efficiency and KV cache behavior in LLM deployments like vLLM and llm-d.
+Designed to evaluate prefix caching efficiency and KV cache behavior in LLM deployments with llm-d.

+**[Running on OpenShift?](#running-on-openshift)** - Use the pre-built container image.

 ## Features